dogweather/forkful/content/en/powershell/good-coding-practices/refactoring.md

   \ changing its external behavior, aiming to improve nonfunctional attributes of\u2026"
 lastmod: '2024-03-13T22:45:00.292016-06:00'
 model: gpt-4-1106-preview
-summary: "Refactoring is the process of restructuring existing computer code without\
-  \ changing its external behavior, aiming to improve nonfunctional attributes of\u2026"
+summary: Refactoring is the process of restructuring existing computer code without changing its external behavior, aiming to improve nonfunctional attributes of the software.
 title: Refactoring
 weight: 19
 ---